By Steve Moran

-Shortly after graduating from college I stumbled across the concept of assisted living and spent most of the next decade exploring the senior housing marketplace as a developer, manager and vendor.
+Shortly after graduating from college I stumbled across the concept of assisted living and spent most of the next decade exploring the senior housing marketplace as a developer, manager, and vendor.
 I was then offered a very lucrative position in Silicon Valley that was too tempting to resist.
 I arrived just in time to witness the dot com/tech bubble burst of 2001, an event exacerbated by the 9/11 terrorist attacks.
 Since the moment I arrived in Silicon Valley, I longed to get back to my roots.
 Finally, I am here.
-This weekly blog will focus on contemporary trends, ideas and problems in the Senior Housing marketplace.
+This weekly blog will focus on contemporary trends, ideas, and problems in the senior housing marketplace.

-Senior Housing in various forms has been around for decades, but as entrepreneurs began to look at the Baby Boomer demographics, paired with changing family dynamics, they came to the conclusion that there was money to be made and this segment of long term care began to accelerate and innovate.
+Senior housing in various forms has been around for decades.
+But as entrepreneurs began to look at the baby boomer demographics paired with changing family dynamics, they came to the conclusion that there was money to be made and this segment of long-term care began to accelerate and innovate.
 Developers began to pay more attention to quality of life enhancements and to explore ways they could increase value and, as a result, improve margins.

-In spite of the rapid proliferation of new communities that include independent living, assisted living and skilled nursing, many opportunities remain for careful, creative, innovative and bold developers and managers.
+In spite of the rapid proliferation of new communities that include independent living, assisted living, and skilled nursing, many opportunities remain for careful, creative, innovative, and bold developers and managers.

 If there is a high vacancy rate, developers should proceed with caution.
-Yet, even in this situation, vacancies may be an indicator of lack of quality or ambiance still offering a substantial opportunity.
+Yet, even in this situation, vacancies may be an indicator of lack of quality or ambiance.
+Which still offers a substantial opportunity.

-• Finally, finding just the right executive director who will create the right culture makes all the difference in the world.
+Finally, finding just the right executive director who will create the right culture makes all the difference in the world.
 The right ED will motivate and shape the rest of the team.
-The team attitude will then cascade to the residents, their families and prospects.
+The team attitude will then cascade to the residents, their families, and prospects.

-While there will continue to be failures, the real lesson here is that when developers do a great job of strategically planning marketing and managing their new communities, those communities will have happy staff, contented residents and families and make a great return on the investment
+While there will continue to be failures, the real lesson here is that when developers do a great job of strategically planning, marketing, and managing their new communities, those communities will have happy staff, contented residents and families, and make a great return on the investment.